-Montessori Practical Life Activities are enjoyed by toddlers, preschoolers, and kindergartners throughout the year.
-However, the Apple Serving Activity is a favorite during the Autumn season when apples are in abundance.
+Practical Life Activities are enjoyed by toddlers, preschoolers, and kindergartners throughout the year.
+Montessori apple serving activity is a favorite during the entire year and especially during autumn when apples are in abundance.
 During this work, a child gets to practice gross and fine motor skills, coordination, and problem-solving skills.
 You would initially show a presentation to a child from the beginning to the end and then invite your child to complete the cycle of the activity.
 Most importantly, making and serving a snack of fresh apple slices is a fun way to apply new skills and build confidence.
 “I can do it myself!” says a proud child while serving the snack and utilizing a new Grace and Courtesy lesson.

 Montessori Apple Serving Activity

 - a child apron ~ ours was a custom order (or shop similar HERE)

 - blunt-tipped knife or serrated plastic HERE and serrated steel HERE (see wooden hand knife HERE)

 - a cutting board

 Independence is at the core of Montessori education.
 A child is invited to complete the entire cycle of activity: from putting on an apron to cleaning up and returning the activity back to the shelf.
 When choosing an apron, make sure it does not have ties.
 Do choose an apron with elastic or velcro for easier fastening.
 We want a child to feel a sense of success when they can put on an apron independently.
 Please remember that offering tools or materials a child is not yet able to master will only cause frustration and disappointment.

 You can also take this opportunity and discuss the Life Cycle of the Apple with Montessori 3 Part Cards.
 (Read details HERE on how to introduce Montessori Nomenclature cards.)